Common to the four:

-- Beware the Nice Ones: She nice but can be very fierce if pushed.
+- Beware the Nice Ones: She's nice but can be very fierce if pushed.
 Then again it's the entertainment business, so she'd have to be.

 - Mama Bear: Towards the boys.
-She once snapped when Gustavo decided to break Carlos' heart by hiring an actress just so he could sing properly a break-up song.
+She once snapped when Gustavo decided to break Carlos' heart by hiring an actress just so he could sing a break-up song properly.
 Her response?
-She threatened to smash with a baseball bat each one of his trophies if Carlos got hurt in any way.
+Threatening to smash every single one of his trophies with a baseball bat if Carlos got hurt in any way.

 - Morality Pet: To Gustavo occasionally.

 - Parental Substitute: She acts very maternal towards the boys and will protect them if they're threatened.

 - Promotion to Opening Titles: Season two and beyond.

 - Servile Snarker: She didn't need to be one to be Gustavo's assistant, but it sure helps!

 - Straight Man: Mostly overruled when the boys and Gustavo enter crazy mode.